-Reductions in contribution rate will be limited such that the Academy is paying at least the Primary rate.
+\Reductions in contribution rate will be limited such that the Academy is paying at least the Primary rate or the 2019/20 contribution rate, whichever of these two is lower.

-The stabilisation criteria and limits will be reviewed at the 31 March 2019 valuation, to take effect from 1 April 2020.
+The stabilisation criteria and limits will be reviewed at the next formal valuation, to take effect from 1 April 2023.
 However the Administering Authority reserves the right to review the stabilisation criteria and limits at any time before then, on the basis of membership and/or employer changes as described above.